top of page

 For The Experienced

-If you've been practicing this skill and have mastered the technique, you can take it a step further and attempt to implement this practice into your training.
-For example, practice counting deep breaths on a rest day walking at an easy pace, incorporate this practice between lifting sets or between rounds on the punching bag placing focus on lowering your heart rate.
+If you've been practicing this skill and have mastered the technique, you can take it a step further and implement this practice into your training.
+For example, practice counting deep breaths during a casual walk, incorporate this practice between lifting sets or between rounds on the punching bag placing focus on lowering your heart rate.

 Final Notes